polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Errors
 ---------
 #### ValueLow
-Value too low

 ---------
 #### ProposalMissing
-Proposal does not exist

 ---------
 #### AlreadyCanceled
-Cannot cancel the same proposal twice

 ---------
 #### DuplicateProposal
-Proposal already made

 ---------
 #### ProposalBlacklisted
-Proposal still blacklisted

 ---------
 #### NotSimpleMajority
-Next external proposal not simple majority

 ---------
 #### InvalidHash
-Invalid hash

 ---------
 #### NoProposal
-No external proposal

 ---------
 #### AlreadyVetoed
-Identity may not veto a proposal twice

 ---------
 #### DuplicatePreimage
-Preimage already noted

 ---------
 #### NotImminent
-Not imminent

 ---------
 #### TooEarly
-Too early

 ---------
 #### Imminent
-Imminent

 ---------
 #### PreimageMissing
-Preimage not found

 ---------
 #### ReferendumInvalid
-Vote given for invalid referendum

 ---------
 #### PreimageInvalid
-Invalid preimage

 ---------
 #### NoneWaiting
-No proposals waiting

 ---------
 #### NotVoter
-The given account did not vote on the referendum.

 ---------
 #### NoPermission
-The actor has no permission to conduct the action.

 ---------
 #### AlreadyDelegating
-The account is already delegating.

 ---------
 #### InsufficientFunds
-Too high a balance was provided that the account cannot afford.

 ---------
 #### NotDelegating
-The account is not currently delegating.

 ---------
 #### VotesExist
-The account currently has votes attached to it and the operation cannot succeed until these are removed, either through `unvote` or `reap_vote`.

 ---------
 #### InstantNotAllowed
-The instant referendum origin is currently disallowed.

 ---------
 #### Nonsense
-Delegation to oneself makes no sense.

 ---------
 #### WrongUpperBound
-Invalid upper bound.

 ---------
 #### MaxVotesReached
-Maximum number of votes reached.

 ---------
 #### TooManyProposals
-Maximum number of proposals reached.

 ---------
 #### VotingPeriodLow
-Voting period too low

 ---------